VR Spatial UX Design: 10 Insights to Learn VR Interaction Design

 To help understand why these particular developers, out of all software experts, carry such an important role let's look at what UX design actually is.
 Generally speaking, it is a fairly popular, yet wide term, that describes the process of User Experience (UX) creation.
 UX literally includes every element around us, how we experience services, systems, the world and even life.
 Spatial design is no exclusion.
 This newly evolving design concept, the design of human environments, revolves around designing spaces.

 Affordance refers to the implicit understanding of an interaction and the purpose an item has.
 It is the common way, in which people perceive, how an interaction with any given object should happen.
 In VR it is the effortlessness of the experience that counts.
 The degree to which users instinctively understand how the interaction with an object or environment should happen.
-The UX should prompt and suggest which action is required, taking the real-world mechanics into account.
+The UX design for Virtual Reality should prompt and suggest which action is required, taking the real-world mechanics into account.
 Affordance is part of every VR experience creation.
 From small buttons reacting to index finger push, larger buttons designed to be pushed with the palm of the hand, doors to be pushed or pulled, levers to be operated with full palm motion, and so on.
 Designing experiences in accordance with the affordance principles lets blur the boundaries of realism in an artificially created environment.